avtnguyen/Oil-Spill-Detection-ML-Model/README.md

 <img src="https://github.com/avtnguyen/Oil-Spill-Detection-ML-Model/blob/main/Label_distribution.png">

-3.
+2. Feature selection: I performed feature selection based on the univariate statistical tests by computing the ANOVA F-value betwen the numerical features (e.g., f_1, f_2...) and the label target.
+The new dataset includes the most 25 features and f_46 because it is a categorical feature.

+3. Splitting the dataset to train, test sets based on the following specifications: Train size: 75%, test size: 25%, stratifying based on the y label  to ensure that both the train and test sets have the proportion of examples in each class that is present in the provided y label, especially for imbalance dataset.
+After that, I normalized both train and test datasets using the StandardScaller() to remove the mean and scaling to unit variance.

+4. Data augmentation: Since the dataset is highly imbalanced, i implemented multiple data augmentation techniques to improve the quality of the dataset based on the following algorithms:

-4. Which states have the most dogs in shelters and what breeds/types those are?
+6. Which states have the most dogs in shelters and what breeds/types those are?
 Does it have anything to do with the population in each states?
-5. Are there any trends in the types/breeds of dogs being brought into shelters?
+7. Are there any trends in the types/breeds of dogs being brought into shelters?

 ### Methods Used
 * Data Cleaning and Wrangling